-- b) on 31st December 2020 you and your UK national family member were either ordinarily resident in; - the EEA (excluding the UK), Switzerland, and the EU overseas territories or; - the UK, provided this period of ordinary residence started after 31st December 2017 and immediately followed a period of ordinary residence in the EEA (excluding the UK), Switzerland, and the EU overseas territories; and - c) you and your UK National family member have been ordinarily resident in the UK, the EEA, Switzerland, the EU overseas territories and the British overseas territories (these do not include the British overseas territories for the period 1st January 2021 to the first day of the Seasonal Academic Year of your module) for the three years prior to the first day of the Seasonal Academic Year of your module; or - d) you have been ordinarily resident in the UK, the EEA, Switzerland and the EU overseas territories for the period 1st January 2021 to the first day of the Seasonal Academic Year of your module; and - e) your UK National family member has been ordinarily resident in the UK, the EEA, Switzerland, the EU overseas territories and the British overseas territories (these do not include the British overseas territories for the period 1st January 2021 to the first day of the Seasonal Academic Year of your module) for the three years prior to the first day of the Seasonal Academic Year of your module; and - f) your UK National family member has exercised a right of residence in an EU country other than the UK before 1st January 2021; and - g) you will be ordinarily and lawfully resident in the UK on the first day of the Seasonal Academic year of your module.
+- the UK, provided this period of ordinary residence started after 31st December 2017 and immediately followed a period of ordinary residence in the EEA (excluding the UK), Switzerland, and the EU overseas territories; and - c) you and your UK National family member have been ordinarily resident in the UK, the EEA, Switzerland, the EU overseas territories and the British overseas territories (these do not include the British overseas territories for the period 1st January 2021 to the first day of the Seasonal Academic Year of your module) for the three years prior to the first day of the Seasonal Academic Year of your module; or - d) you have been ordinarily resident in the UK, the EEA, Switzerland and the EU overseas territories for the period 1st January 2021 to the first day of the Seasonal Academic Year of your module; and - e) your UK National family member has been ordinarily resident in the UK, the EEA, Switzerland, the EU overseas territories and the British overseas territories (these do not include the British overseas territories for the period 1st January 2021 to the first day of the Seasonal Academic Year of your module) for the three years prior to the first day of the Seasonal Academic Year of your module; and - f) your UK National family member has exercised a right of residence in an EU country other than the UK before 1st January 2021; and - g) you will be ordinarily and lawfully resident in the UK on the first day of the Seasonal Academic year of your module. - Ap1 2.4.5 You and your UK family member have exercised a right of residence in the EEA and Switzerland and the below apply: - You and your UK family member left the UK and exercised a right of residence in the EEA and Switzerland before 1st January 2021, having already been settled in the UK and;

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024

-- Ap1 2.4.5 You and your UK family member have exercised a right of residence in the EEA and Switzerland and the below apply: - You and your UK family member left the UK and exercised a right of residence in the EEA and Switzerland before 1st January 2021, having already been settled in the UK and; - b) on 31st December 2020 you were either ordinarily resident in: - the EEA (excluding the UK), Switzerland, the EU overseas territories and the British overseas territories; or - the UK, provided this period of ordinary residence started after 31st December 2017 and immediately followed a period of ordinary residence in the EEA (excluding the UK), Switzerland, the EU overseas territories and the British overseas territories; and - c) you have been ordinarily resident in the UK, the EEA, Switzerland, the EU overseas territories and the British overseas territories for the three years prior to the first day of the Seasonal Academic Year of your module; - d) you are 'settled' in the UK as of the first day of the Seasonal Academic Year of your module.
+- b) on 31st December 2020 you were either ordinarily resident in: - the EEA (excluding the UK), Switzerland, the EU overseas territories and the British overseas territories; or - the UK, provided this period of ordinary residence started after 31st December 2017 and immediately followed a period of ordinary residence in the EEA (excluding the UK), Switzerland, the EU overseas territories and the British overseas territories; and - c) you have been ordinarily resident in the UK, the EEA, Switzerland, the EU overseas territories and the British overseas territories for the three years prior to the first day of the Seasonal Academic Year of your module; - d) you are 'settled' in the UK as of the first day of the Seasonal Academic Year of your module.